 I'm incredibly passionate about teaching college students in communication, and I happen to love my job as a college professor!
 My favorite classes to teach are those dealing with some aspect of communication theory, including theories of mass media, small group, health, interpersonal and organizational communication, but I especially enjoy helping students overcome their fears of public speaking.

-I live in Kennesaw, Georgia with my husband and our 17-year-old cat, Chloe.
+I live in Kennesaw, Georgia with my husband.
 I love to cook, eat, travel, and spend time with my friends & family.
 I also enjoy training for (and competing in!) endurance athletic events, such as road races, trail runs, triathlons, and open-water swims.